-In order to understand the contribution of different sets of variables to explain the variation in the working pensioner proportions, I perform a variance decomposition analysis of the individual variation in working pensioner proportions.
-Results are shown in Figure 4.
-The explanatory power of the full model is 12.5%.
-The full model contains the full set of control variables as in Section 4.1.1, the other models respectively contain the demographic variables, health variables, economics variables or pension system variables only.
+In order to understand the contribution of different sets of variables on the working pensioner proportions, I perform a variance decomposition analysis of the individual variation in working pensioner proportions.
+The decomposition is based on a linear regression model and the results are shown in Figure 3.
+The linear specification gives very similar results as the probit model presented before (for the results from the linear specification see Figure A.5 and Table A.2, respectively).
+The explanatory power of the full model is 9.67%.
+The full model contains the full set of control variables as in Section 4.1.1., the other models respectively contain the demographic variables, health variables, economics variables or pension system variables only.